 (d) polluting the waters of the port.

-107. Removal of ownerless vessels or dangerous things
+107. Ownerless vessels and dangerous things, removal of

 For the purpose of performing his or her principal functions a harbour master may remove from the waters of the port, destroy, or sink any vessel or dangerous thing the owner of which cannot, after reasonable enquiries, be ascertained or found.

-108. Offence of not obeying direction
+108. Not obeying s.
+104 or 106 direction, offence

 A person who without reasonable excuse (proof of which lies on that person) does not comply with a direction under section 104 or 105 commits an offence.